VetoProjects/VetoLC/README.md

 ----------

 At the time being, most issues are in integrating the interpreters/compilers.
-We are working in making OpenGL support platform-independent and the AudioPython interpreter more stable.
+We are working on making the AudioPython interpreter more stable.
 QML is up next.

 A few bugs are in memory allocation/cleanup routines, but they should be fixed pretty soon;
-we are valgrind aficionados, after all.
+we are valgrind fans, after all.

 If you want a interpreter/compiler that's not on the list, feel free to contact us.
 We will brief you on how to best approach that and integrate your code as good as possible.